paintcreeksoftware/com-yingw787-bytes/src/pages/about.md

 and ship product.
 This is my professional online platform where I document the memorable experiences in my career, that may deliver value to you as well.

-I commonly publish my posts on <https://lobste.rs> and [Hacker News](https://news.ycombinator.com).
+I commonly publish my posts on [Lobsters](https://lobste.rs) and [Hacker News](https://news.ycombinator.com).
 Feel free to repost or share any and all posts here at your liberty, or engage in the discussion threads backlinked on these posts if they're active and engaging.
 I care more about getting more people to see my content, than reaping karma.

 I don't have comments enabled on my blog.
-I used to, but Disqus sent ads my way and I haven't found a replacement I liked.
+I used to, but [Disqus sent ads my way](/posts/2020/01/26/get_rid_of_disqus) and I haven't found a replacement I liked.
 In any case, I think dynamic, server-loaded content might not be the best fit for a static website.

 Feel free to reach out to me at <ying@paintcreeksoftware.com>.
 I'm always looking to improve my work, and I'd love to hear what you think.
 Also cool to